slisznia/pcos/README.md

 ### The Data Block Enumeration segment

-Following the Message Header, starts the Data Block Enumeration segment.
-This segment enumerates all the data blocks — their identifiers and sizes — present in the message.
-Thanks to the enumeration segment, the parsing code can quickly locate blocks of interest, while skipping blocks it does not care about.
+Following the __Message Header__, starts the mandatory __Data Block Enumeration__ segment.
+This segment enumerates all (or zero) data blocks — their identifiers and sizes — present in the message.
+Thanks to the enumeration segment, the receiving side can quickly locate blocks of interest, while skipping blocks it does not care about.

-First, we define the data block-meta structure, which briefly describes a single data block:
+First, we define the data block-meta structure, which describes a single data block:

 ```
 type data_block_meta